MantisAI/cypriot_bert/README.md

 # Best practises
 When running under the `CPU` partition:
 <br>
-It is suggested to run an interactive job for requesting the provided nodes
+It is suggested to run an interactive job

 ```
-salloc --job-name=test_job -N1 --gres=gpu:1 -A p105
+salloc --job-name=test_job -N1 --ntasks-per-node=2 -A p105
 ```

 <br>